Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 ### Connection

-A connection, also known as a client or a client connection, represents an individual WebSocket connection connected to the Web PubSub service.
-When successfully connected, a unique connection ID is assigned to this connection by the Web PubSub service.
+A connection, also known as a client or a client connection, represents an individual WebSocket connection connected to the Web PubSub.
+When successfully connected, a unique connection ID is assigned to this connection by the Web PubSub.
 Each `WebPubSubClient` creates its own exclusive connection.

 ### Recovery